Jam tomorrow: Origin

+This is a donnish joke based on the grammatical rule for the Latin word iam (often written and pronounced jam), which means "at this time", but only in the future or past tense.
+It is not used in the present tense when the word nunc "now" would be used instead.

 The passage inspired the title of the 1979 musical But Never Jam Today.

 Usage

 In more recent times, the phrase has been used to describe a variety of unfulfilled political promises on issues such as tax, and was used by C. S. Lewis in satirizing the extrapolation of evolution from biological theory to philosophical guiding principle, in his 1957 poem "Evolutionary Hymn":

+Lewis's poem is itself a parody-adaptation of the 19th-century hymn Lead us, Heavenly Father, Lead us by James Edmeston (1791-1867).
+The first verse is imitated by Lewis.

-Monica Redlich's 1937 novel, for children and young adults, and older, uses the Carrollian phrase as its title, "Jam Tomorrow".
+Monica Redlich's 1937 novel, for children and young adults, and older, uses the Carrollian phrase as its title, Jam Tomorrow.
 In the novel, it is the family motto of the children of an impoverished vicar.
 This is not their only quotation from Lewis Carroll, but it reflects their stoic acceptance of straitened means today, and an unquenched hope for better things in some unforeseen tomorrow.

 John Maynard Keynes also makes use of the image of "never jam today" in order to portray vividly the tendency to excessive saving which may lead to economic stagnation:

 British folk musician Billy Bragg uses it in his 1986 song "The Home Front":